 Submit your idea now

 To submit an idea you need to register at the competition web site https://jisc.wazoku.com/ccc/edtech-challenges.
-The deadline for submitting an idea is 20 May 2019 but don’t leave it to deadline.
-Voting will then open until the 10 June 2019.
+The deadline for submitting an idea is 31 July 2019 but don’t leave it to deadline.
+Voting will then open if there are sufficient ideas to help selection.
 To vote users must register on the competition site, they will be allocated 10 votes which can be used to support one idea or many.
 Ideas that achieve 250 votes by the 10 June will be shortlisted and the winner selected by a panel of judges.
 The winning idea in each competition will receive £500 and runners-up £50.
 The best ideas will be shared on this site.